lachrist/channel-library/README.md

 Instantiate a new channel.

-* `host(string)`: defines the other end point of the channel, understand the formats detailed below.
+* `host(string|number)`: defines the other end point of the channel, understand the formats detailed below.

    Format       | Example                | Remark
   --------------|------------------------|------------------------------------------------------------------------------------